EngrIBGIT/EExpresso-Churn-Prediction-/README.md

         plt.title('Distribution of Churn')
         plt.show()

+## Insights from EDA:
+- Demographic Patterns:

+    - Customers within certain age groups (e.g., younger or older customers) showed different churn rates, indicating that age could be a significant predictor of churn.
+    - Gender distribution revealed no significant difference in churn rates, suggesting that gender may not be a strong indicator of customer churn in this dataset.

+- Service Usage:

+    - Customers with higher service usage (e.g., higher minutes or data usage) tend to have lower churn rates.
+This could indicate that more engaged customers are less likely to churn.
+    - Specific services, such as value-added features or premium plans, showed higher retention rates, suggesting that customers who opt for these services are more loyal.

+- Customer Support Interaction:

+    - Frequent interactions with customer support (e.g., more complaints or issues reported) correlated with higher churn rates.
+This indicates that customers with unresolved issues or dissatisfaction are more likely to leave.
+    - The type and frequency of customer support interactions can be significant churn predictors, highlighting areas where service improvement may reduce churn.

+- Contract Type and Tenure:

+    - Customers with longer tenure and those on longer-term contracts (e.g., yearly plans) are less likely to churn.
+This suggests that loyalty builds over time and longer commitments reduce churn likelihood.
+    - Month-to-month contracts have a higher churn rate, indicating that customers with shorter commitments are more prone to leaving.

+- Payment Method:

+    - Customers using specific payment methods (e.g., automatic payments) have lower churn rates.
+This might indicate that convenience in payment methods contributes to customer retention.

 6. Data Preprocessing:

 - `Handling Missing Values:` Since the dataset has missing values, handling them properly (e.g., imputation) is essential.